Testing services | Manual | Resources | Soil painting

 Find details of the CASH assessment’s indicators and management strategies for improving soil health in the Comprehensive Assessment of Soil Health Training Manual, available free online.
 We also offer fact sheets about our lab’s specific tests and procedures.

-News:
+Latest News:

-New York State Department of Agriculture and Markets Commissioner Richard A. Ball, in partnership with the Cornell Soil Health Lab, announced free soil testing is available for community gardens through the 2024 New York State Community Gardens Soil Testing Program.
+New York State Department of Agriculture and Markets Commissioner Richard A. Ball, in partnership with the Cornell Soil Health Laboratory, announced free soil testing is available for community gardens through the 2024 New York State Community Gardens Soil Testing Program.

 Important information regarding changes to shipping and packaging protocols